ISISComputingGroup/ibex_developers_manual/RetrospectiveNotes.md

 1. Identify IOCs we can contribute back to EPICS Community
    * We have quite a collection of IOCs now.
 Some could be of value to others.
    * Identify IOCs that would be useful to others.
 Work out the best way to package them up for distribution.
+DO to organise a meeting to discuss further.

 1. Deployment
    * We left deployment until the last minute, mainly because we were waiting for GEM & SANDALS tickets to be completed.